LONG BEACH — Razor clam digging will be open Saturday and Sunday at Long Beach, Twin Harbors and Mocrocks beaches on the Washington coast.

-The Washington Department of Fish and Wildlife approved the dig after marine toxin tests on all four beaches confirmed the clams are safe to eat.
+The state Department of Fish and Wildlife announced this week that marine toxin tests indicate the clams are safe to eat.

-Each digger can take 15 razor clams per day, and must keep the first 15 clams they dig to prevent wastage.
+Diggers are required to keep the first 15 clams taken daily.
 Each digger’s clams must be kept in a separate container.

 Clam digging tentatively is scheduled May 7 through 10 and May 15 through 17 on the Long Beach Peninsula.